Holiday houses in Battery Point

 Stop off at the local artisan bakery for a freshly baked croissant and wind down narrow streets lined with white weatherboard cottages, their doors painted in whimsical shades of yellow and blue.
 You can step into Hobart’s history along the Battery Point Sculpture Trail, where sculptures dotted around town designate points of interest.
 Make your way along Kelly Street, with its English rose bushes, down the sandstone steps, and out to the waterfront, where fishing boats bob on the horizon.

-Top things to do in Battery Point
+What are the top things to do in Battery Point?

 Battery Point Sculpture Trail